-The Company has twenty-eight (28) Executive Officers, of whom nine (9) serve concurrently as Directors.
-A Management Committee, comprising twelve (12) Executive Officers with specific posts, has been established to deliberate on matters of business execution, speeding up the Company's decision-making process.
+The Company has twenty-nine (29) Executive Officers, of whom six (6) serve concurrently as Directors.
+A Management Committee, comprising nine(9) Executive Officers with specific posts, has been established to deliberate on matters of business execution, speeding up the Company's decision-making process.
 In principle, the Management Committee meets at least monthly, and additionally from time to time as necessary.

 In addition, a Global Executive Committee has been established to deliberate on important management policies and issues related to the Group's management.
-The Global Executive Committee includes the Company's President and Chief Executive Officer, all Executive Officers with specific posts, and senior local managers of major Group companies, and has thirty-eight (38) members, of whom twenty-seven (27)

-are Japanese and eleven (11) are non-Japanese.
+The Global Executive Committee includes the Representative Directors, all Executive Officers with specific posts, Audit & Supervisory Board Member, and senior local managers of major Group companies, and has forty-eight (48) members, of whom thirtyone(31) are Japanese and seventeen(17) are non-Japanese.
 In principle, the Global Executive Committee meets at least once annually, and additionally from time to time as necessary.

-6. Risk Management and Compliance Committee
+6. Sustainability Committee

-A Risk Management and Compliance Committee, comprising eleven (11) Executive Officers with specific posts, has been established to deliberate measures related to risk management and compliance.
-In principle, the Risk Management and Compliance Committee meets at least twice annually, and additionally from time to time as necessary.
+Sustainability Committee, comprising nine(9) Executive Officers with specific posts, has been established to address issues related to sustainability and deliberate measures related to risk management and compliance.
+In principle, the Sustainability Committee meets at least twice annually, and additionally from time to time as necessary.